webclinic017/edgedb/docs/reference/auth/index.rst

 ------------------

 This value controls the expiration time on the authentication token's JSON Web Token.
-This is effectively the “session” time.
+This is effectively the "session" time.

 To configure via query or script: